Pattaya: Thailand's Coastal Kaleidoscope - Sun, Sea, Spirit, and Surprise Nestled along the shimmering crescent of the Gulf of Thailan...

 family-friendly transvestite cabaret shows.

-7. Are there
+7.

-cultural and historical attractions in Pattaya?
+Are there cultural and historical attractions in Pattaya?

-Yes, Pattaya
+Yes,

-all-wooden temple carved with intricate Hindu/Buddhist sculptures. * Wat
+breathtaking, all-wooden temple carved with intricate Hindu/Buddhist

-Phra Khao Yai (Big Buddha): A large golden Buddha statue on Pratumnak Hill
+sculptures. * Wat Phra Khao Yai (Big Buddha): A large golden Buddha

-with panoramic views. * Nong Nooch Tropical Garden: Features themed
+statue on Pratumnak Hill with panoramic views. * Nong Nooch Tropical Garden:

-Showcases Thai culture, crafts, and food from four regions. * Mini Siam:
+Floating Market: Showcases Thai culture, crafts, and food from four

-Displays miniature replicas of world landmarks. * Bottle Art Museum:
+regions. * Mini Siam: Displays miniature replicas of world landmarks. * Bottle

-Unique models made from recycled glass bottles.
+Art Museum: Unique models made from recycled glass bottles.

-best beaches near Pattaya?
+What are the best beaches near Pattaya?

 * Jomtien Beach: Long, wide, generally